basel-shehabi/tango_with_django_project/README.md

 Recreated repo, messed up all the merging/branching sequence since I'm not git literate yet.
-(Also the rango.jpg image was chosen randomly not per the book)
+(Also the rango.jpg image was chosen randomly not per the book) This is all the code up until chapter 9 MINUS the 2 exercises in the book.